guyhalpe/guyhalpe-canva-challenge/README.md

 Thank you for giving me this opportunity to show you what I can do, and for your time reviewing this Challenge.

-- I haven't used Markdown before, or created my own repository (repo) in Github, so didn't include the time taken to learn these new technologies as part of the 3 hours allocated to the challenge.
-- I've tried to follow the Challenge presentation style conventions.
-- I've made this repo Public for easy access.
+I've tried to follow the Challenge presentation style conventions, and made this repo Public for easy access.
 Please let me know if you would prefer it to be Private.

 ## Repository contents